PolinaPanarina/ATMPA/readme.md

 # Test Automation Framework (TAF) with Java, Selenium, JUnit 5

-This is a Test Automation Framework (TAF) developed using Java, Selenium, JUnit 5
+This is a Test Automation Framework (TAF) developed using Java, Selenium, JUnit 5, RestAssured

-## Purpose

-Purpose of this project is to setup TAF from scratch.

 ## Requirements